 Apmonia Therapeutics’ lead program is a peptide-based technology, named AP-01 or TAX2, targeting tumor-overexpressed thrombospondin-1 (TSP-1) in order to prevent CD47 receptor activation.

-AP-01 acts a modulator of the tumor-tolerant microenvironment, reprogramming highly vascularized tumors into poorly angiogenic ones while concomitantly activating the tumor-inhibiting immune system.
+AP-01 acts as a modulator of the tumor-tolerant microenvironment, reprogramming highly vascularized tumors into poorly angiogenic ones while concomitantly activating the tumor-inhibiting immune system.
 Thanks to its unique mode of action, AP-01 does not recapitulate the hematologic toxicities related to CD47 blockade, hence reaching the full potential of targeting this axis for cancer therapy.

-Large body of in vivo efficacy data support the proof-of-concept for AP-01 us as an anti-cancer therapy.
+Large body of in vivo efficacy data support the proof-of-concept for AP-01 use as an anti-cancer therapy.
 TAX2 activates the adaptive (tumor-specific) immune response, as demonstrated by activation of T-cells, production of interferon gamma and significant tumor reduction.
 The T cell stimulatory activities of AP-01 also make it an excellent candidate for combination therapies in the context of a broad immune-oncology approach.

 Antiplatelet drugs are administered to patients to reduce their likelihood of experiencing cardiovascular events, such as stroke or myocardial infarction, as well as to delay the rate of peripheral arterial diseases progression.
 A major drawback from current medications is the increased risk of bleeding.
 Due to this critical safety caveat, these drugs (i.e. aspirin and thienopyridines) are contraindicated in patients with pathological bleeding issues and/or experiencing surgical procedures.